garden-io/eden/README.md

 npm i garden-io/eden
 ```

-> For CI environments make sure your have `git` installed, `npm` will use that to download the library
+> In CI environments make sure your have `git` installed, `npm` will use that to download the library

-### Installing specific version
+### Installing a specific version

 It's recommended to point the `package.json` to specific Eden version: